alufolie91/dsda-doom/README.md

-this is mostly just me messing around with code, learning code things, trying to make things faster, so you probably shouldnt take any notes here :3

-some of this is quite hacky as a result

 # dsda-doom v0.29.3
 This is a successor of prboom+ with many new features, including:
 - Heretic, Hexen, MBF21, Doom-in-Hexen, UDMF, and MAPINFO support